Uberspace/lab/source/guide_teamspeak.rst

 Gaining Admin Rights
 --------------------

-When you connect to your teamspeak server for the first time, you will need the token generated on first start of the server.
+When you connect to your teamspeak server for the first time, you will need the token that got generated on first start of the server.
 If you have not taken a copy of the *token* and/or the *admin/password* combination, then you can get them from the log files located in the ``logs`` folder of your teamspeak installation.

 Start and Stopping the Server
 -----------------------------